Table of Contents

 android.support.test.UiDevice.getInstance and using the

-as instrumentation
+SquishHook as instrumentation argument.

 Returns a newly created android.support.test.uiautomator.UiSelector object.